 Feline Preferences

-- Cleanliness: Cats avoid dirty "bathrooms."
+- Cleanliness: Cats are germaphobes.
+They will avoid a dirty "bathroom" at all costs.

 Setting Up for Success